camunda/camunda-docs/docs/components/concepts/processes.md

 Zeebe provides a free and open-source BPMN modeling tool to create BPMN diagrams and configure their technical properties.
 The modeler is a desktop application based on the [bpmn.io](https://bpmn.io) open-source project.

-Camunda Modeler can be [downloaded from GitHub](https://camunda.com/download/modeler/).
+Desktop Modeler can be [downloaded from GitHub](https://camunda.com/download/modeler/).

 ## Sequences